When will I select my housing assignment?

-University Housing no longer provides telephone service.
+University Housing does not provide this type of service.
 If you would like telephone service in your room or apartment, you may contact the Telecommunications Office

 to have the service connected (at a monthly expense).
-For more information, you may email the Telecommunications Office or you may stop by their office in the Hendrix Center.
+For more information, you may email the Telecommunications Office.
 Remember to bring your own telephone.
 Telecommunications will service your telephone line but not your telephone.

 What can’t I use to decorate my room?

 We want to keep the residence halls as safe as possible, so there are some things we just can’t allow in your room:

 - Candles (not even as decoration)

 - Microwave ovens/cooking appliances (except MicroFridges, thermostatically controlled percolators and hot-air popcorn poppers)